 The Feast of Tabernacles signified the end of the religious year - the end of God dealing with man on an annual basis.
 This is particularly significant because the first two Feasts, Passover and Pentecost, have been fulfilled by the Christian church.
 The church is awaiting Tabernacles in a similar fashion for its fulfilment for the completion of the redemption of mankind on the Day of Atonement, 'And when these things begin to happen then look up, and lift up your heads for your redemption draws near' (Luke 21:28).
 Jesus was referring to the end of days.

 Once we are resurrected and are totally delivered from sin God will no longer have to work - He will stop dealing with sin.
 There is no more sin to deal with in the Millennium during which the righteous will spend 1000 years with Christ - the Day of Rest.
-The fate of the wicked was sealed when they all died during the Second Coming of Christ.
+The fate of the wicked is sealed, eternally, when they all die during the Second Coming of Christ.
 They still have to experience the second death at the end of the Millennium.

 We need to delve further into the three components to the Feast of Tabernacles - Trumpets, the Day of Atonement and The Feast of Tabernacles or Booths, lasting from the 15th to the 21st of the 7th month (Leviticus 23:34-44).
 It was marked with the coming of rain and exceeding joy.
 There was much blowing of trumpets.
 The ten days preceding the Day of Atonement is devoted to a period of soul searching and repentance, even in modern Israel.